griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 # Errors in Results

-Sometimes the problem is not that the pipeline does not complete sucessfully but that the results are not as expected.
+Sometimes the problem is not that the pipeline does not complete successfully but that the results are not as expected.
 Here we will go through some possible scenarios on incorrect results and what to do about it.

 ## Adjusting Other Parameters in the YAML